Cisco ACI

 Kubernetes pod and label

-The main building block for Kubernetes clusters is PODS and LABELS.
-So the first step is to create a cluster, and once complete, you can proceed to PODS and other services.
+The main building blocks for Kubernetes clusters are PODS and LABELS.
+So, the first step is to create a cluster, and once complete, you can proceed to PODS and other services.
 The diagram below shows the creation of a Kubernetes cluster.
 It consists of a 3-node instance created in us-east1-b.

 containers

 A POD is a collection of applications running within a shared context.
-Containers within a POD share fate and some resources, for example, volumes and IP addresses.
+Containers within a POD share fate and some resources, such as volumes and IP addresses.
 They are usually installed on the same host.
-When you create a POD, you should also create a kubernetes replication controller.
+When you create a POD, you should also make a kubernetes replication controller.

 It monitors POD health and starts new PODS as required.
 Most PODS should be built with a replication controller, but it may not be needed if your POD is short-lived and is writing non-persistent data that won’t survive a restart.
 There are two types of PODS a) single container and b) Multi-container.